rachelnadia/week-two/notes.md

 - connects to the point made by Robert Darnton in the readings for week one: digitization is important, but more so it is democratization

+### Is bias eliminated by diitization?

+- using programs like RStudio and Azure do the work of transcribing for us

+- is a computer software better at detecting difficult to read words?